 The analog mixer input registers control the gain/attenuation for each of the analog inputs.
 Each step corresponds to approximately 1.5 dB.
 The MSB of the register is the mute bit.
 When the MSB is set to 1 the level for that channel is set at $-\infty$ dB.
 Register 0Eh (Mic Volume Register) has an extra bit which enables a 20dB gain boost.
 When bit 6 is set to 1, the 20 dB boost is on.
-The MIC Volume default value is 8008, which corresponds to 0 dB gain with mute on.
-The default value for the MONO and PHONE registers is 8008h, corresponding to 0 dB gain with mute on.
-The default value for stereo registers is 8808h, corresponding to 0 dB gain with mute on.
+The default value for the MIC and PHONE registers is 8008h, which corresponds to 0dB gain with mute on.
+The default value for stereo registers is 8808h, which corresponds to 0 dB gain with mute on.